Annual Progress Reports

 Reports for USDA-NIFA grants on the anniversary reporting cycle can be completed up to 90 days preceding the anniversary date through 90 days after.
 Early submission is appreciated.

 Progress reports on Capacity projects (Hatch, Hatch Multi-state, McIntire Stennis, Animal Health) can be submitted any time before the annual deadline.
-Lynn Laws will be contacting you in September to let you know the deadline.
+Lynn Laws will be contacting you in the fall to let you know the deadline.

 Upon request, Lynn Laws can email you a template to use for writing your report.
 You can then just copy and paste your report at the REEport portal.
 If we don't hear from you before the end of the fiscal year, we'll send you a template in October.